5 Health Benefits of Practicing Yoga

 “Yoga is a good way to reconnect mind, body and spirit — to allow someone the resilience to face whatever stressors or obstacles come throughout the day,” says Poulina Uddin, MD, a cardiologist at Scripps Clinic who teaches a weekly vinyasa yoga class for cardiac rehab patients.

 If you have prior injuries, have had surgery recently, or have a specific health concern, check with your doctor or yoga instructor to find out which poses to avoid or modify.
-There are many different yoga styles.
+There are many different types of yoga styles.

-You may need to avoid or modify certain poses for example if you are pregnant, have high blood pressure, glaucoma or have sciatica.
+You may need to avoid or modify certain poses, for example if you are pregnant, have high blood pressure, glaucoma or have sciatica.

 Health benefits of yoga